pryorda/vmware-scripts/README.md

 # VMWare Snapshot Script
-To use this script you will need run sudo pip install pyVmomi
+To use this script you will need to run sudo pip install pyVmomi
 ###### snapshot-vm.py
 This script is will create, remove, or revert a snapshot.

 ```
 user@host:~/vmware-scripts$ ./snapshot-vm.py -h